-Use this procedure to onboard a live ASA device, not an ASA model, to CDO.
+Use this procedure to onboard a single live ASA appliance, virtual ASA, or an ASA security context to CDO.

 - Navigate to the Devices & Services page.

-- Enter the location (IP address or URL) of the device or service.
+- Enter the location (IP address, FQDN, or URL) of the device or service.
 The default port is 443.

-- Once the location of the device or service is verified, you're prompted to enter the credentials to the device.
+- Click Next.
+Once the location of the device or service is verified, the next step appears.

 - After labeling your device or service, you can view it in the Devices & Services list.